This article discusses the different connectivity events in Cato, how they are triggered, and what you can do with the information in the events.

 -

-Socket Failover: This event is generated when the secondary Socket's role changes to primary.
-For more details on Socket failover, see What is Socket High Availability (HA).
+Socket Failover: Generated when the secondary Socket's role changes to primary.
+For more details on Socket failover, see What is Socket HA.

 -

-Passive Disconnected: This event is generated when the WAN link role is either Passive (precedence 2) or Last Resort (precedence 3), and the link has been disconnected for more than 2.5 minutes.
+Passive Disconnected: Generated when the WAN link role is either Passive (precedence 2) or Last Resort (precedence 3), and the link has been disconnected for more than 2.5 minutes.
 It is relevant for deployments with at least 2 interfaces with different precedence.

 -

-Passive Connected: This event is generated when the WAN link role is either Passive (precedence 2) or Last Resort (precedence 3), and has just connected for at least 30 seconds.
+Passive Connected: Generated when the WAN link role is either Passive (precedence 2) or Last Resort (precedence 3), and has just connected for at least 30 seconds.
 It is relevant for deployments with at least 2 interfaces with different precedence.

 We recommend that you create a Connectivity Health Rule, In the Cato Management Application so that you start getting the connectivity alerts.